pennmanor/wix-wrapper/README.md

 ### Full MSI Creation Steps:

-1. Copy the official or custom built owncloud.exe file into the project folder.
+1. Copy the official or custom built nextcloud.exe file into the project folder.
-2. Edit `owncloud.wxs` lines 2-6 as necessary.
+2. Edit `nextcloud.wxs` lines 2-6 as necessary.
 Generally, only update version and filename.
 3. Run `make_installer.bat`, or run `candle *.wxs`, and `light *.wixobj`.
-4. Copy the newly created owncloud.msi to an appropriate install location (AD server, Network share, etc.)
+4. Copy the newly created nextcloud.msi to an appropriate install location (AD server, Network share, etc.)
-5. Install the owncloud.msi with any valid tool- Group Policy, Remote Admin commands, etc.
+5. Install the nextcloud.msi with any valid tool- Group Policy, Remote Admin commands, etc.

 ### A note about GUIDs